Khan/perseus/.changeset/clever-bottles-happen.md

 "@khanacademy/perseus": patch
 ---

-converts OptionStatus component to functional component with new tests and stories
+Converts OptionStatus component to a functional component